Articles on Dog Health and Nutrition

 - Shockwave Therapy A new form of therapy offers pain relief using sound waves.

 - Cushing's Disease Common in older dogs, but both diagnosis and treatment can be complicated.
-(Published in the Whole Dog Journal November 2011; will be posted in May 2012)

 - EPI (Exocrine Pancreatic Insufficiency) Starving, Not Starved: Exocrine Pancreatic Insufficiency (EPI) prevents absorption of food.